 March 29, 2020

+To help students stay connected and to support remote learning, the TDSB is lending internet-enabled devices to families who do not have access to devices.
+As a result, we need some additional information from our families.
 We would kindly ask that you click the link below and fill out the following form as soon as possible: Device and Internet Availability Form

 The Director of Education has also sent out letters to all TDSB employees outlining their work expectations during school closure.
 I have attached the letters in the links below.